emartech/ios-emarsys-sdk/README.md

 # PILOT VERSION

 This SDK is still in pilot phase, please only use if you have a pilot agreement contract in place!
+If you need help with piloting, please contact István Szabó, PM of SDK @ Emarsys.

 If you are looking for our recommended SDK, then please head to [Mobile Engage SDK](https://github.com/emartech/ios-mobile-engage-sdk.git "Mobile Engage SDK").